 There are several common types of anxiety disorders, and anxiety doesn’t always manifest itself the same way in every person.
-Each disorder is also accompanied by its own symptoms.
+Its own symptoms also accompany each disorder.
 The six most common types of anxiety disorder are:

 Obsessive-Compulsive Disorder (OCD), while not as common as GAD, affects about 1.2% of the U.S. population.
 This disorder is often characterized by obsessive, recurring thoughts that are uncontrollable.
 Some of the most common thoughts revolve around ‘taboo’ topics, such as sex and pornography.
 Irrational fears include worrying about getting sick or obsessing over germs.
 OCD is sometimes accompanied by an obsession with self-harm or harming others.
 People who suffer from OCD cannot control these thoughts — even if they recognize the thoughts are irrational.

 Panic disorders are another common anxiety disorder.
 This type of disorder is generally accompanied by panic attacks and irrational fears over mundane events.
 These attacks are often triggered by post-traumatic stress (see below) or mistaking everyday sounds for dangerous ones — such as confusing the sound of a car backfiring for gunshots.
-Many people who suffer from panic disorders often enter a state of fear that is debilitating and so overwhelming, the symptoms are often similar to those of a heart attack.
+Many people who have panic disorders often enter a state of fear that is debilitating and overwhelming; the symptoms are often similar to those of a heart attack.

 Phobias are irrational fears of everyday activities or objects.
 Some people have a fear of flying that’s so debilitating they can’t even think about getting on a plane.
 Others have fears of snakes, spiders, and dogs.
 Some people even have phobias about numbers and small holes (we’re looking at you, iPhone 11 Pro).

-People who are diagnosed with post-traumatic stress disorder (PTSD) experience a feeling of fear, dread or panic similar to those with panic disorders.
+People diagnosed with post-traumatic stress disorder (PTSD) experience feelings of fear, dread, or panic, similar to those with panic disorders.
 Yet, PTSD is often triggered by memories of trauma or violence.

 Social anxiety disorder is a fear of social interaction.
-People who suffer from this disorder often avoid social situations and spend an irrational amount of time worrying about future social interactions and if they were unknowingly embarrassed or humiliated themselves in past social situations.
+People who suffer from this disorder often avoid social situations, spend an irrational amount of time worrying about future social interactions, and are unknowingly embarrassed or humiliated in past social situations.
 They’re often too panicked to engage in conversation and/or become so afraid they can’t speak.